Desktop to Mobile

 If you have already created a desktop navigation bar and want to transform it into a mobile burger menu, please follow the steps below:

-—Pick a menu icon for the mobile menu using the Shape widget.
-Set it to appear ‘On All Pages’ and Fix to the corner you prefer.
+- Pick a menu icon for the mobile menu using the Shape widget.
+Set it to appear ‘On All Pages’ and fix it to the corner you prefer.
 Enable ‘Above Pages’ if you’d like the icon to stay visible on-scroll.

 To create a hamburger menu for Desktop browsing, the steps you’ll follow are similar—but you will need to create new widgets from scratch.
 Then set up links to project pages using number notation.

 To restrict users to visiting project pages only using the menu, change project navigation to horizontal and hide navigation arrows in your project settings.

 Choosing the animation type